DocDooom/final-capstone/README.md

   <p align="center"><img src="images/capstone_iv_01.PNG"  width="400" target="_blank"/><br><i>Inventory Manager main menu</i></p>

-### Files Inclduded
+### Files Included
 - **inventory.py:** Main program file containing the **Shoes** class and functions to perform various tasks.
 - **inventory.txt:** A text file containing the data for the shoe warehouse.

 ### Getting Started
-The following instruction will help you get up and running
+The following instructions will help you get up and running

 #### Prerequisites
 You will need the following installed to run the **inventory management tool**